 If there is a lesson about the ethics of letting go, I think it is that we often fail to talk about these issues among ourselves.
-Perhaps if we had discussed endof-life care or palliative care in Max's case, we might have had more insight into the pressures we felt in considering the lives of three separate people.
-And those discussions might have-or might not have changed the situation.
+Perhaps if we had discussed end-of-life care or palliative care in Max's case, we might have had more insight into the pressures we felt in considering the lives of three separate people.
+And those discussions might have-or might not have-changed the situation.

 Dr. Starzl: I agree completely with the preceding comments.
-All kinds of motivations might cause a surgeon to cling too long-the ones that were men-
+All kinds of motivations might cause a surgeon to cling too long-the ones that were mentioned as well as some ignoble ones, such as vanity, in terms of looking at one's survival numbers.